NNPDF/pineappl/docs/cli-tutorial.md

 Depending on the version of PineAPPL this will show output similar to the
 following:

-    Convolutes a PineAPPL grid with a PDF set
+    Convolves a PineAPPL grid with a PDF set

     Usage: pineappl convolve [OPTIONS] <INPUT> <PDFSETS>...